FSReed/FSReed_CS61C_Fall_2020/Notes/Week3.md

 ### Assembly Language

-- The Basic job of a CPU is to execure lots of instructions.
+- The Basic job of a CPU is to execute lots of instructions.
 Each processor will execute about 1 billion instructions in a second.
 - Instructions are the primitive operations that a CPU may execute.
 - Different CPUs implement different sets of instructions.
 The set of instructions a particular CPU implements is an **Instruction Set Architecture**(指令集架构).
 Here are some examples: *ARM(cell phones), Intel x86, IBM Power, IBM/Motorola PowerPC(old Macs), MIPS, **RISC-V**,...*.